sgzwach/GenElect2.0/README.md

 - [ ] Redirect correctly after editing feature or dropping from elective
 - [ ] Show registered electives when looking at a students information
 - [ ] Solve same day registered prereq situations (registered but not completed a prereq)
+- [ ] Allow admins to set a Registration timeline